greg-raven/grus/_posts/2016-10-05-do-not-to-repeat-last-years-expansion-of-h-2b-guest-worker-program.md

 ---
-title: 'Do not to repeat last year&#8217;s expansion of H-2B guest-worker program'
+title: "Do not to repeat last year's expansion of H-2B guest-worker program"
 layout: post
 categories:
 - Letters